wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 This happens when the port is closed due to a non-pipelined functioal unit or when the load store queue imposes back pressure.

-The actual implementation of `struct WinCycle` is overly complicated due to the optimizations that are applied for better time complexity and data locality.
+The actual implementation of the event queue is overly complicated due to the optimizations that are applied for better time complexity and data locality.
 Instead of using a single `std::map` for mapping cycles to `struct WinCycle` objects, two extra arrays, `curWin` and `nextWin`, are added to "buffer" cycles in the near future.
 This way, instruction window access is a constant time array indexing operation, instead of log(N) as in `std::map`.
 The size of the two windows